-Old San Juan
+Old San Juan (Viejo San Juan)

 El Yunque Rainforest

-The Santurce neighborhood, home to the Museo de Arte de Puerto Rico and Museo de Arte Contemporáneo, among many other galleries and local shops is located very close to the Condado district, and about 20 minutes from Old San Juan.
+The Santurce neighborhood, home to the Museo de Arte de Puerto Rico and Museo de Arte Contemporáneo, among many other galleries and local shops, is located very close to the Condado district, and about 20 minutes from Old San Juan.
 The area has become an arts and culture hub with many buildings displaying murals, and galleries showing works by local artists.

 Vieques and Culebra

-If you want to experience what locals do to have fun during the weekends, eat authentic tasty food, and enjoy inspiring, panoramic views, then Guavate is a must.
-Guavate, part of the town of Cayey in the center of the island, is well known for its lechoneras, outdoor eateries specializing in slow-roasted pork.
+If you want to experience what locals do to have fun during the weekends, eat authentic tasty food, and enjoy inspiring panoramic views, then Guavate is a must.
+Guavate, part of the town of Cayey in the center of the Island, is well known for its lechoneras, outdoor eateries specializing in slow-roasted pork.
 Located high in the mountains, you’ll find amazingly tender pork, live music, a friendly atmosphere, and cooler temperatures.

 A few lechoneras to visit: El Rancho Original, Lechonera El Mojito, Lechonera Los Pinos, and Lechonera Los Amigos.